zmcartor/homestead-guide/source/account-management.rst

 Of course your new account will not contain any Ether.
 But it'll be yours and you can be certain that without your key and your password, nobody else can ever access it.

-It is safe to transfer the entire directory or any individual keyfile between Ethereum nodes.
+It is safe to transfer the entire directory or any individual keyfile between Expanse nodes.

 ..
 Warning:: Note that in case you are adding keyfiles to your node from a different node, the order of accounts may change.
 So make sure you do not rely or change the index in your scripts or code snippets.